Richardaeld/cola-vending-machine/README.md

 + Create a new project in GitHub and VSCode (to house the new clone) and then open this new project.
 + Go to the Bash and type, `git clone <HTTPS>`, paste the HTTPS address found in the GitHub page and press enter.
 + A clone will be created within a new folder called "cola-vending-machine" (name of the original repository).
-+ Unpack everything within **react_app** to the root of the project tree and delete the imported folder, "cola-vending-machine".
++ Unpack everything within the **react_app** folder to the root of the project tree and delete the imported folder, "cola-vending-machine".
 + Go to the Bash and type, `npm install`.
 + All the needed packages will be installed.
 + Open **Source Control** in VSCode and click on the **Remote** tab.
-+ Click on the **+** icon and enter the name of the new GitHub repo and click enter.
++ Click on the **+** icon and enter the name of the new GitHub repo created for this project and click enter.
 + Enter the http address of this same repo.
 + Now VSCode should be connected to your GitHub repo.

 ## Heroku
 + This will require two separate heroku apps to deploy properly and function.
-+ The IDE referred to here is VSCode and you will need to install the extensions: Heroku and GitLens -- Git Supercharged
++ The IDE referred to here is VSCode and you will need to install the extension: Heroku

 ### API App
 + Log into Heroku.
+(Create a new account if necessary.)
 + Create a new app on Heroku by clicking **New** and following the directions.

 #### Create a Postgres SQL Server.